Coherent Equalization of Linear Quantum Systems: Examples

 \begin{proposition} Given a constant $\gamma$ which satisfies the conditions of Proposition~\ref{Prop.cav} and Corollary~\ref{cav.suffcond}, consider the transfer function $\Xi(s)=\Delta(H(s),0)$ where $H(s)$ is composed of the blocks defined in equations~(\ref{eq:18}),~(\ref{eq:30}) and~(\ref{eq:72}); see~(\ref{eq:98a}).
 Then $\Xi(s)=\Delta(H(s),0)$ is a passive physically realizable stable and causal guaranteed cost equalizer for the cavity system under consideration, and

 \end{proposition}

-It is worth pointing out that the guaranteed cost equalizer in this example can be realized using an interconnection of an optical cavity and two beam splitters shown in Figure~\ref{fig:cavity.filter}.
+It is worth pointing out that the guaranteed cost equalizer in this example can be realized using an interconnection of an optical cavity and two beamsplitters shown in Figure~\ref{fig:cavity.filter}.
 The transfer function of the optical cavity in the figure is